 MoraBanc Andorra Basketball Camp Targets 30-35% International Participants

-Third-year camp in Encamp boosts foreign appeal, especially from France, with more training time and skill-focused sessions for young players.
+Third edition in Encamp boosts foreign intake from France with new French site, more training hours, and skill-focused sessions for 100 young players.

 Key Points

-• Aims for 30-35% foreign participants, up from 20%, targeting southern France with French website.
+- Aims for 30-35% international participants, up from 10-20% previously, targeting southern France via French website.

-Coordinator Xavi Luque outlined the programme's emphasis on individual technique.
-Mornings start with 75 minutes of drills, followed by 30 minutes dedicated to shooting—"one of the key fundamentals that's hardest to improve."
-Afternoons apply these skills to collective tactics, focusing on decision-making in game situations rather than complex systems.
-"We want the kids to understand the game, how to use individual technique in play, and the choices they face," Luque explained.
+Coordinator Xavi Luque explained that afternoons apply those skills to team tactics, emphasising decision-making in game situations rather than complex systems.
+"We want kids to understand the game, how to use individual technique in context, and make choices they face in real play," he said.

-Complementary fun includes pool trips, parish walks, and nature outings.
-Plans are underway for a guest foreign coach and visits from pro players, building on last year's success.
+Other activities include pool outings, parish walks, and nature excursions.
+Plans call for a foreign coach and visits from professional players, building on last year's success.
+Registrations are open via www.campusbca.ad.
+One report mentioned potential competition segments with prizes, though details remain unconfirmed.

 Original Sources